 - Home Visits Plus – an intervention with individuals and families in which an energy advisor used a behaviour change approach and installed small energy efficiency measures

-- Smart and Snug – an intervention where energy advisors had extended contact with a household and gave personalised energy advice based on sensor/energy data
+- Smart & Snug – an intervention where energy advisors had extended contact with a household and gave personalised energy advice based on sensor/energy data

-- Warm Homes Advice and Money (WHAM) – an advice service with advisors acting as a single point of contact for clients to receive multiple specialist support, with a particular focus on work within health settings
+- WHAM (Warm Homes Advice & Money) – an advice service with advisors acting as a single point of contact for clients to receive multiple specialist support, with a particular focus on work within health settings

 - Energy in Schools – a school action research intervention, utilising smart devices, sensor/energy data and learning resources